 Hobart and William Smith Colleges have long been committed to recognizing academic and personal excellence.

 Our extensive list of merit-based scholarships for first-year and transfer students are intended to recognize students' outstanding academic accomplishments and significant contributions to their communities.

 Financial need is not considered in granting these awards.
 However, if you know you will need financial aid but you think you might qualify for an HWS scholarship, you are encouraged to apply.

 Families who qualify for aid can generally avail themselves of a variety of need-based aid programs.

 Need-based aid programs fall into four basic categories: federally funded programs, state funded programs, outside scholarship/grant programs and HWS funded programs.

-An interest-free monthly payment plan is available through SallieMae TuitionPay Payment Plan.
-Mailings describing this plan will be sent by the Office of Student Accounts each year.
-Additional materials may be requested from the Office of Student Accounts by calling (315) 781-3343 or by e-mail at email@example.com
+An interest-free monthly payment plan is available through Higher One TuitionPay Payment Plan.
+Mailings describing this plan are available from the Office of Student Accounts each year.
+Additional materials may be requested from the Office of Student Accounts by calling (315) 781-3343 or by e-mail at firstname.lastname@example.org